 Lightning arrester rods, surge arresters, or lightning conductors are metal rods installed on a building for lightning protection.
 They protect structures or substations from the travelling waves of lightning and divert the abnormally high voltage to the ground.
-The arresters are made from copper and brass alloy that are the best conductors of electricity and have very high ground coverage (up to 60 meters.)
+They are made from copper and brass alloy which are good conductors of electricity and has very high ground coverage (up to 60 meters.)
 A lightning arrester generally has three parts:

-- The third part is a copper-coated brass plate that is screwed to the ground and on which the rod is easily fitted.
+Third part – A copper-coated brass plate that is screwed to the ground and on which the rod is easily fitted.

 Install Lightning Arresters on Building for Ensuring Safety!

 The primary reason to install lightning arresters on buildings is to protect them from the hazardous impacts of lightning.
 Lightning arresters or rods intercept this voltage and provide a safe path for the lightning current into the ground.
-While it does not decrease the likelihood of a building being struck by lightning, it gives a direct trail to the ground preventing the structure from being damaged from fire, explosion, and electrical surges resulting from lightning strikes.
+While it does not decrease the likelihood of a building being struck by lightning, it gives a direct trail to the ground, preventing the structure from fire, explosion, and electrical surges resulting from lightning strikes.

 The arresters are designed and developed following UL (Underwriter Laboratories) standards.
 While choosing lightning arresters, these standards must be verified.